 From the main menu, go to.

-In the invoked dialog, select the required environment and press OK.
+(Optional) In the invoked dialog, select the required environment and press OK.

 RubyMine will load the Rails console with the selected project SDK.

-Run the console with additional options
+Run a console with additional options

 After you run the console for the first time, RubyMine creates the dedicated run configuration.
 If necessary, you can change the created configuration to provide additional options: change the environment, protect the database from changing data, and so on.
 For example, to use the